 • Pub Le Ski Lodge – This is the main social hub in resort and is said to be a Jägerbomb heaven.
 The prices are decent, there are some big party nights with live music and even a few fun drinking games.

 • La Taiga Bar – A bright and modern cocktail bar with plasma TVs showing sports matches, live music twice a week and a crackling fire.
 It's popular with a slightly older crowd who aren't looking for a raucous night out.

 • If you're confident on reds, take the Bouc Blanc or Moretta Blanche back to the resort - they're usually quieter.

 • On Wednesdays, the slopes stay open for night skiing - ski till 8pm and then have dinner on the mountain.

-We’re all about giving you support, expertise and knowledge before, during and after your holiday - it’s what we do.
+We’re all about giving you support, expertise and info before, during and after your holiday – it’s what we do.
 Our service includes: